Sequences and Deadlines for the BS in Nursing Transfer Program

 - Application for admission

-Official transcripts sent to APU’s Graduate and Professional Center for all college credit, degrees, certificates, or credentials earned prior to application to APU
+Official transcripts sent to APU’s Student Services Center (SSC) for all college credit, degrees, certificates, AP scores, or credentials earned prior to application to APU

 An official transcript is one that Azusa Pacific University receives unopened in an envelope sealed by the former institution and that bears the official seal of the college or university.
 A cumulative minimum 3.0 (on a 4.0 scale) grade-point average is required for regular admission status.
 Provisional admittance may be granted to individuals with a lower GPA if competency can be shown through multiple measures.